Taipei 101 skyline with 5G data icon — Taiwan eSIM vs roaming guide 2026

 Taiwan has some of Asia's fastest 5G on Chunghwa, Taiwan Mobile, and FarEasTone.
-A 5 GB Taiwan eSIM runs about US$8 for a week — roughly a tenth of US$10–12/day roaming across Taipei, Taichung, and Kaohsiung.
+A 5 GB Taiwan eSIM runs a few dollars for a week — roughly a tenth of US$10–12/day roaming across Taipei, Taichung, and Kaohsiung.

 Published July 5, 2026·6 min read